andifalk/microservices-auth-authz-spring-security/setup/README.md

 ### Further Information

-If you want to know more about setting up a spring authorization server for your own projects then please consult the [spring authorization server github project](https://github.com/spring-projects/spring-authorization-server).
+If you want to know more about setting up a spring authorization server for your own projects then please consult the [spring authorization server GitHub project](https://github.com/spring-projects/spring-authorization-server).
 Please note that currently there is not really much documentation there, but currently the community is adding more docs.